VaishnaviDontha/LearningResourcesForQA/README.md

 [TEST CASES](https://github.com/VaishnaviDontha/LearningResourcesForQA/blob/7b5292f204f184f879ff8226a01249dde84bbc6f/Test%20Cases%20-%20Indetail) - These are a set of steps which are framed to invoke all the functionalities present in the product or software.
              Contains both Positive and Negative functionalities.

+# Contributions
+Feel free to fork and add new content!
+Your contributions are always welcome!